Showing posts with label China. Show all posts

 Sorning at Epcot

-We ate lunch at Lotus Blossom Café in China, we all ordered the Sesame Seed Chicken with rice and drank green tea.
+We ate lunch at Lotus Blossom Café in China.
+We ordered sesame seed chicken with rice and drank green tea.

 Mount Everest Roller Coaster Ride